MileHacker Logo

 Special Weather Considerations

 Rapid shifts in mountain weather commonly occur in the Aosta Valley.
 Even during summer, the temperature drops significantly at higher altitudes, especially at night or when clouds move in.
 Carry layers of clothing, regardless of season.
 Snowfall comes heavily in the mountains during winter, and road conditions may call for snow tires or chains.
-Monitor local weather forecasts, notably when planning mountain excursions.
+Monitor local weather forecasts, notably when planning alpine excursions.

 High Season Summer